 We are delighted to announce the publication of the Brighton Festival and Nabokov theatre Everyday Epic Short Story Anthology which published today.

-Over the month of May, 2017 people from diverse walks of life came together to form the Storytelling Army.
+Over the month of May 2017 people from diverse walks of life came together to form the Storytelling Army.
 Throughout the Brighton Festival, the army told their individual, and sometimes very painful, stories across Brighton.
 The Anthology brings together all those stories into one book.
 Combined with these stories are four short stories from the lucky winners of the Everyday Epic Writing competition which we ran in conjunction with the Storytelling Army.
-You can read more about the lucky winners in these blog pages.

 This was an amazing project and the first of its kind worldwide.
 You can read these amazing tales of how everyday people handled or overcame their own ‘everyday epic’.